Duffman9028/movie_project/README.md

 - Directors/Writers
     - Directors: Chad Stahelski, Denis Villeneuve
     - Writers: Derek Kolstad, Luc Besson

+For long-term, the genres we would want to move into are:
+- Documentaries
+- Art House
+- Sports/Fitness

 # For More Information
 See the full analysis in the Jupyter Notebook or review this presentation.
 For additional info, contact Juan Acosta, Julie Leung, or Jason Mix.